Kyle McFadzean: Milton Keynes Dons

 On 20 June 2014, McFadzean signed for Milton Keynes Dons from Crawley Town for an undisclosed fee, on a two-year deal with an option of a third year.
 He scored in his league debut against Gillingham capitalising off fellow new signing Danny Green's cross.
 The match ended a 4–2 victory to the Dons.
 On top of that, in his cup debut he scored with a back-heel in what ended up being a 3–1 win over fierce rivals AFC Wimbledon he was awarded the man-of-the-match award.

 Although he had signed a two-year contract extension seven months earlier to keep him at the club until June 2018, McFadzean made a transfer request at the end of the 2015–16 season following the club's relegation back to League One and failed to attend pre-season training with MK Dons.

 Burton Albion

 On 12 July 2016, McFadzean signed a three-year contract for newly promoted Championship club Burton Albion for a club record undisclosed fee.
 He scored his first goal for Burton in a 3–1 win over Sheffield Wednesday on 16 August 2016.

 Coventry City

 McFadzean signed for then League One club Coventry City on 9 May 2019 on a two-year contract.
 He scored his first goal for Coventry in a 3–2 win against Queens Park Rangers on 18 September 2020.

 On 13 February 2023, McFadzean signed a new contract keeping him at the club until 2024.

+Blackburn Rovers

+On 31 January 2024, McFadzean joined Championship club Blackburn Rovers on a short-term contract until the end of the season having had his Coventry contract terminated by mutual consent.

+Chesterfield

+On 22 January 2025, McFadzean joined League Two side Chesterfield on a short-term contract until the end of the season.
+In just his third appearance for the club, he suffered a serious knee injury that would rule him out for a "significant period of time".
+After originally joining on a short-term contract in January, McFadzean signed a contract extension ahead of the 2025–26 season.
+On 16 August 2025, McFazdean scored his first goal for Chesterfield, in a 3-1 League Two home victory against Bristol Rovers.